 In the fifty-six years of its existence, WMCC has consistently sought to provide quality education, allowing each student the opportunity to choose a career of interest and to gain the personal and professional skills needed to be successful in a competitive job market.

 The student body has grown significantly and now includes a wide diversity of ages and experiences.
-Courses for traditional and adult students are available day and evening at the Main Campus and Academic Centers.
+Courses for traditional and adult students are available day and evening at the Main Campus and Littleton Academic Center.
 Online and hybrid offerings continue to expand.
 Programs uniquely blend theoretical information with practical application and maintain low student-faculty ratios.
 The faculty are here to teach and to prepare students for success.